 Currently, in South Island, New Zealand, these guys in their late twenties/thirties have found the ultimate way to travel for free!
 Get to know what they are up to in our On the Road Wanderlusters interview:

 ·Tell us a bit about Wanderlusters and how you guys started to travel.
 Do you remember your 1st travel experience?
-Why are you (if that’s so…) passionate about travelling?
+Why are you (if that’s so…) passionate about traveling?

 We are Charli & Ben, a nomadic couple originally from the UK.
-A little over two years ago we made the decision to live a life extraordinary and leave our home in London behind.
+A little over two years ago we decided to live a life extraordinary and leave our home in London behind.

 However, looking back I know it was the pivotal moment that set us on the path we are now following.

 A path I hope never to deviate from.

 Our first experience of travel together was a road trip through Europe.
 It was during the Easter holiday of my 2nd year of University, Ben had just bought a new car and he was keen to test it out on the German Autobahns.
 On a whim, we packed a bag and drove south to Dover where we caught the ferry across to Calais, France.